Docs: Getting Started

 Skeema saves the host information in a configuration file called .skeema in the top-level created directory.
 Each database schema subdirectory also has its own .skeema file, defining the schema name and character set defaults.
 Configuration options in .skeema files “cascade” down to subdirectories, allowing you to define options that only affect particular hosts or schemas.

-If your DB instance only has one relevant database schema, you may use skeema init’s --schema option to create a “flat” single-directory layout.
+If your DB server only has one relevant database schema, you may use skeema init’s --schema option to create a “flat” single-directory layout.
 In this case, the generated .skeema file will contain DB host information and the schema information.

 The above example assumes the host information corresponds to the production environment.
 Multi-environment examples are found later in this document.